sadrzadehsina/buzzword/README.md

 ```

 This is its initial version.
 I am thinking of adding more neat feature to it.
 However for now it just solve my problem.
 I hope it does solve yours too :)

+## Todo

+<input type='checkbox' disabled /> Add a way for categorizing words.
+Like when I am listening or reading something about `react` I want to capture its buzzwords in a separate category.
+<input type='checkbox' disabled /> Support something like `npx buzzword add <word>`
+<input type='checkbox' disabled /> Support a way to sync words between multiple devices.